flare9x/MarketCycles.jl/README.md

 Pkg.add("MarketCycles.jl")
 ```

-All inputs for each function requires a single dimension array of Float64 type.
-Each function has its own set of arguments which change the level of some parameter.
+Each indicator function requires an input of a single dimension array of Float64 type.
+Each indicator function has its own set of arguments which change the level of some parameter.
 This may be the length of a look back period, the high or low pass periods or bandwidth value.
-For example we may call ```@doc function_name``` to see the associated documentation for the specific market cycle function:
+For example we may call ```@doc function_name``` to see the associated documentation for the specific indicator function:

    ```julia
 julia> @doc AutoCorrelationReversals